 Haircuts – Grooming Tips:

-Grooming tips vary from coat to coat, however, if you have low-shedding breed, then you need to maintain his coat properly.
+Grooming tips vary from coat to coat, however, if you have low-shedding breed, then you need to maintain his coat correctly.
 His coat requires daily brushing to avoid tangles and mats.

 At the same time, it is necessary to trim the coat after 1-2 weeks as the skin can be grown over his eyes and between the toes.
 It all depends on the breed that you own; your pup may also require coat clipped after every 3-4 weeks.

-Moreover, you should also clip his nails twice in a month and should even brush his teeth as it’s all about glamour and beauty.
+Moreover, it would be best if you also clipped his nails twice in a month and should even brush his teeth as it’s all about glamour and beauty.

 “Home Grooming Maltipoos”